-The last falls on this list of Hobart waterfalls is located in the nearby town of Snug, just 20 minutes south of Hobart.
+Coming in at six on this list of Hobart waterfalls we have Snug Falls– located in the nearby town of Snug, just 20 minutes south of Hobart.
 This waterfall drops over 25 metres in a beautiful eucalypt ampitheatre reached at the end of a short 1.5 kilometre walk.

 Even if you don't have a car, you can reach snug by taking a bus.
 However, the Snug Falls track is located at the end of a narrow unsealed road approximately 6 kilometres from the bus stop.
 So, from town you'll either need to put in an extra few kilometres or try your luck hitchhiking.

 The track to Snug Falls begins just before a bend on the unsealed Snug Falls Road.
 It's relatively easy, involving a gentle descent for the majority of the walk to the falls.
 Consequently though, you'll need to put the legs into gear on the way back up.
 But, don't worry, this one really is quite easy and more of a relaxing stroll than anything.

 The Ultimate Tasmania Travel Resource

 Looking for more Tasmania travel guides & adventure inspiration?
 Below are my most comprehensive blog posts that will serve as a great free resource for your trip.

 7. Mount Field National Park Waterfalls (The Three Falls Track)